symmetric monoidal (∞,1)-category of spectra

 which contradicts the fact that attains an absolute minimum at .

-Many proofs rely explicitly on the double negation rule by first supposing that a polynomial has no root and deriving a contradiction.
-However, the algebraic proof is almost entirely constructive.
-(Some general results on splitting fields are problematic in constructive algebra, as is the intermediate value theorem in constructive analysis, but their usage in this proof is fine.)
+Many proofs rely explicitly on the double negation rule by first supposing that a polynomial function has no root and deriving a contradiction.

-Fred Richman (1998) has proposed that, in the absence of , the FTA should be interpreted as a statement about sets of roots rather than about individual roots.
-He constructs a complete metric space which, classically, is the space of -element multisets of complex numbers (and constructively is the completion of that space) and proves that every complex polynomial of degree may be associated with a point in this space in such a way that the elements of that point (when viewed as a multiset, if possible, and morally in any case) are the roots of .
+In the absence of or the analytic LPO, Richman 2000 has proposed that the FTA should be interpreted as a statement about sets of roots rather than about individual roots.
+He constructs a complete metric space which, classically, is the space of -element multisets of complex numbers (and constructively is the completion of that space) and proves that every complex polynomial function of degree may be associated with a point in this space in such a way that the elements of that point (when viewed as a multiset, if possible, and morally in any case) are the roots of .

 Assuming classical logic, but weak foundations, it can be shown that FTA is true in the reverse mathematics system (Tanaka-Yamazaki 2005).